Entanglement cost and quantum channel simulation: Examples

 Let us now justify the final two equalities, which give a simple formula for the entanglement cost of epolarizing channels.
 First, consider that the Choi state $\Lambda_{A'\rightarrow SG_{1}G_{2}}^{q}(\Phi_{A'A})$\ of the epolarizing channel is equal to the state resulting from sending in the maximally mixed state to the isometric channel $\mathcal{U}_{A\rightarrow SG_{1}G_{2}A}$, defined from~\eqref{eq:iso-extend-epolar}:

-and system $A'$ is isomorphic to $A$.
+where system $A'$ is isomorphic to $A$.
 This equality is shown in Appendix~\ref{sec:relation-Choi-comp-max-mixed-iso}.
-As such, then \cite[Theorem~3]{Matsumoto2004} applies, as discussed in Example~6 therein, and as a consequence, we can conclude the second and fourth equalities in the following, with the bipartite cut of systems taken as $S G_1 G_2 | A$:
+As such, then \cite[Theorem~3]{Matsumoto2004} applies, as discussed in Example~6 therein, and as a consequence, we can conclude the second and third equalities in the following, with the bipartite cut of systems taken as $S G_1 G_2 | A$:

 The last line features the minimum output entropy of the depolarizing channel, which was identified in \cite{K03} and shown to be equal to \eqref{eq:explicit-exp-min-out-depo}.

 As discussed in previous examples, it is worthwhile to consider the reversibility of the resource theory of entanglement for epolarizing channels.
 In this spirit, by invoking the covariance of $\Lambda^{q}$, the discussion after \eqref{eq:cov-to-help}, \cite[Eq.~(55)]{BDSW96}, and \cite[Theorem~4.13]{Rai01}, we find the following bound on the distillable entanglement of the epolarizing channel~$\Lambda^{q}$: